 There are five parts to Ms. Edmonds deposition and the remaining 3 can be found at YouTube.

 Former FBI director Robert Mueller has been appointed Special Counsel in charge of investigating Russian involvement in the last presidential election.
 Mr. Mueller was FBI director at the time Ms. Edmonds was fired by the FBI.
 No action was taken by director Mueller regarding Sibel’s report of foreign entities engaged in espionage against the United States.
-One of these foreign entities is a multi-billion dollar organization run by Islamic leader Fethullah Gulen.
+One of these foreign entities is a multi-billion dollar organization run by Turkish Islamic cleric Fethullah Gulen.
 Mr. Gulen currently lives in the United States and has received hundreds of millions of tax dollars to start charter schools in America.

 President Trump’s former National Security adviser, Lieutenant General Michael Flynn, had been working to expose Gulen’s criminal network.
 Gulen’s agenda included radicalizing Muslim populations in energy rich countries that border Russia.
 Like the U.S., Russia is a victim of Islamic terrorism and opposes organizations like Gulens’s because they produce Islamic terrorists.